angular/angular/aio/content/guide/service-worker-devops.md

 #### Update checks

-Every time the Angular service worker starts, it checks for updates to the app by looking for updates to the `ngsw.json` manifest.
+Every time the user opens or refreshes the application, the Angular service worker checks for updates to the app by looking for updates to the `ngsw.json` manifest.
+If an update is found, it is downloaded and cached automatically, and will be served the next time the application is loaded.

-Note that the service worker starts periodically throughout the usage of the app because the web browser terminates the service worker if the page is idle beyond a given timeout.

 ### Resource integrity